 Last desk cord organization idea, I promise.
 I could have written a whole article just on cord organization, I think.
 But, one of the most annoying things is that they are always flopping off the desk onto the floor.
 It’s so annoying, right?
 The so simple solution using binder clips will keep you organized and un-annoyed.
 You can find the details for this DIY on Every Day Dishes.

 Cheap Drawer Dividers

-One of the best things you can do for your desk is get your monitor or laptop up and off the desk surface.
-First of all, it’s more than likely better for your neck.
+One of the best things you can do for your desk is to get your monitor or laptop up and off the desk surface.
+First of all, it’s then eye level and better for your posture and neck.